Engee documentation

 1e-6 ohms (by default).

 Modelling some circuits may require a small series resistance.
 The equivalent series resistance (ESR) is sometimes listed on manufacturers' datasheets.
 If it is not available, you can determine this resistance for a linear capacitor through the dissipation factor (DF) tangent of the dielectric loss angle, which is also listed in many specifications.
 This ratio looks like this: π , where is the signal frequency.
-For a Debye capacitor, the Dissipation factors (%) at f1 and f2 [DF1 DF2] are adjusted for this additional series resistance before calculating 𝛼 and 𝜏.
+For a Debye capacitor, the parameters Dissipation factors (%) at f1 and f2 [DF1 DF2] are corrected for this additional series resistance before calculating 𝛼 and 𝜏.

 Parallel conductance is the parallel conductance